Table of Contents

 Note that the optimal levels of the acidity and alkalinity of the growth medium that supports Manganese absorption depend from one medium to another.
 This means you should have clear information about the growing medium you are using to avoid possible trouble.

-Manganese can be absorbed better when growing your cannabis plants in soil when the soil’s pH level ranges between 6.0 and 6.5.
+Manganese can be absorbed better when growing cannabis plants in soil when the soil’s pH level ranges between 6.0 and 6.5.
 However, when using a soilless medium, the Manganese nutrients can be easily absorbed at a pH of 5.5 and 5.8.

 Overwatering is also closely associated with Manganese deficiency.
 This is because a lot of water damages the root system and sometimes makes the roots of the marijuana plants rot, making it hard to absorb the Manganese nutrients.

-How To solve Manganese Deficiency In Weed
+How to Solve Manganese Deficiency in Weed

 After learning the cause of the Manganese deficiency in your cannabis plants, it is now time to treat your plants.
 According to the analysis, pH variation is the leading cause of Manganese deficiency so you should handle it carefully.